Pace of play

-Pace of play is an issue concerning college baseball and professional baseball regarding the length of games.
+In baseball, pace of play refers to the length of time between in-game action, specifically the length of time a pitcher takes between their pitches.
+A slow pace of play can extend the length of games, which is regarded as an issue in college baseball and professional baseball.
+To accelerate the pace of play, leagues have instituted rule changes, such as the implementation of a pitch clock in Major League Baseball.

 Background

 Game length in Major League Baseball (MLB) has increased over time, with the 1988 New York Yankees being the first team to average over three hours per game.
 From 2004 through 2014, MLB games increased from an average of 2.85 hours to 3.13 hours.
 This was in spite of decreases in scoring, with MLB teams scoring 4.1 runs per game in 2014, down from 5.14 in 2000.

 The amount of time a pitcher takes between pitches directly affects pace of play, and varies widely.
-For the first half of the 2022 MLB season, the slowest working pitcher was Giovanny Gallegos of the St. Louis Cardinals, who averaged 31.7 seconds between pitches, while the quickest working pitcher was Sam Long of the San Francisco Giants, who averaged 17.9 seconds.
+In the 2022 MLB season, the last season before the league implemented a pitch clock, the slowest working pitcher was Giovanny Gallegos of the St. Louis Cardinals, who averaged 25.8 seconds between pitches with the bases empty, while the quickest working pitcher was Wade Miley of the Chicago Cubs, who averaged 11.4 seconds.